nevenjovanovic/modruski-ldlt/README.md

 Here is a screenshot of the edition in a test run using the excellent [EVT 2 viewer](http://evt.labcd.unipi.it/).

 ![A test run of the edition in EVT](accessoria/imagines/evt-nmor-2021-04-10.png)

+The test run is live at our CroALa server:  [croala.ffzg.unizg.hr/modrusiensis-oratio/](http://croala.ffzg.unizg.hr/modrusiensis-oratio/).

 ## License